Ishaq Dar: Minister of Finance (2013-2017)

 Dar was a member of the PML(N)'s parliamentary board, charged with the selection of candidates for the 2013 general election.
 The PML(N) won a majority, and Dar resigned as leader of the opposition in the Senate.
 He became Minister for Finance and was given the additional cabinet portfolios of Revenue, Economic Affairs, Statistics and Privatisation.
-Dar held significant power.
 He chaired the Special Parliamentary Committee on Election Reforms and the Economic Coordination Committee (ECC).
 With Maryam Nawaz, he deputed for the Prime Minister whilst he underwent surgery in the United Kingdom.
 Dawn reported that he headed over "four dozen" committees.
 In July 2016, the NAB cleared Dar of allegations of corruption involving over Rs 130 billion.
 Pakistan Today reported that a source in the NAB alleged "immense pressure" to clear Dar, even though there was sufficient evidence to convict him.

 In October 2016, the Finance Ministry announced that the IMF conferred the "Finance Minister of the Year for South Asia" award to Dar.
 Dar was issued the award by an independent publication unaffiliated with the IMF but funded by five Pakistani state-owned firms.

 In July 2017, the Supreme Court disqualified both Dar and Sharif from office, following the publication of the Panama Papers.
 Sharif's successor, Shahid Khaqan Abbasi, reappointed him as Finance Minister despite the ruling, but reduced his powers.
-Dar was replaced as chair of the ECC and a committee on privatisation.
+Dar was replaced as the chair of the ECC and a committee on privatisation.
 The finance ministry was split.
 The Nation reported that Dar wished to leave the cabinet but that it was impossible to relieve him of all responsibility immediately due to the extent of his former responsibilities.
 Abbasi also removed Dar from the chairmanship of 35 committees of the National Assembly, thus further reducing Dar's influence.
 Pakistan Today quoted a source claiming that Sharif had ordered the reduction of Dar's influence.
 In September 2017 a NAB court in Pakistan indicted Dar in the Panama Papers corruption case for having wealth beyond his known sources of income, but, despite criticism from the opposition parties, he continued to serve as finance minister.
 In October 2017 he fell ill while in Saudi Arabia and left for the United Kingdom for medical treatment.